-There are approximately 1,200 licensed accommodation operators and over 6,000 rooms available for visitors on Prince Edward Island.
+There are approximately 1,400 licensed accommodation operators and over 6,370 rooms and 3,790 campsites available for visitors on Prince Edward Island.
 The Tourism PEI licensing program focuses on education and prevention measures.
 This program protects consumers and the province's reputation as a quality destination.

 Tourism PEI and its industry partners are extremely proud of the quality of our accommodations and work together to ensure our visitors enjoy the best possible vacation based on quality services and memorable experiences.

 What happens to a tourism operation that does not meet requirements?

 Non-compliant operations are operators who have not met one or more of the conditions required for licensing and therefore are non-complaint with the Tourism Industry Act.

 If after two months of compliance protocols and correspondence which include telephone calls, e-mails, letters and registered letters, operators still have not met the conditions of licence then the operation will be listed as non-compliant.
 The department will be required to begin the process to revoke the licence to operate a tourism accommodation or issue a fine as an unlicensed tourism establishment.